The idea was to listen, learn, and share ideas, concerns and visions – all through a constructive, civil dialogue. See the Chat Session Meeting Notes.

 The Next Steps

-The 3,000 ideas that were generated by the community have been synthesized in to three Site Plan alternatives.
-The following step was for the community to vote for which site plan most represents what they would like to see in Downtown Basalt.
+The 3,000 ideas generated by the community were synthesized into three Site Plan alternatives.
+The community then voted for the site plan that most represented what they would like to see in Downtown Basalt.
 See the Ballot Results.

-The next step is for DAAC to hold meetings in order to prepare their recommendations to the Basalt Town Council.
+The next step was for DAAC to hold meetings in order to prepare their recommendations to the Basalt Town Council.
+Click here to review DAAC’s report to the Town Council (3.57 MB download).

 DAAC : Downtown Area Advisory Committee